timosadchiy/cloneable-ts/README.md

 # About
-Abstract class inspired by the case class copy method in Scala language adding similar method for Typescript classes
+Abstract class that provides a clone method for classes in Typescript.
+Inspired by the copy method of a case class in Scala language.

 # How to use

+## Install

+    npm install cloneable-ts --save

+## Example

     import {Cloneable, CloneableArgs} from 'cloneable-ts';

     // Interface that will be used as named arguments to initialize and clone an object